 |Ilet Pinel||2.7 mi.
 East of Central Grand Case|

-If you're looking for a place that offers snorkel rentals, excursions, or similar services, you might want to check with Octopus Diving.
+If you looking for a place offering snorkel rentals, excursions, or similar services, you might want to contact Octopus Diving.
 All snorkeling charters include a professional boat captain and snorkeling guide, your gear, water, and snacks.
 The half day trip takes guests to Creole Rock, Turtle Reef, and Happy Bay; while the Full Day trip takes guests to those sites, plus Tintamarre Island and Pinel Island for lunch.
-They are situated in northern Grand Case.
+They are located within northern Grand Case.

-A second company that offers snorkeling related services is Ocean Explorers.
+A second company catering to snorkelers is Ocean Explorers.
 If you're one who would prefer to take your gear and head out to some of the area's most popular snorkeling sites on your own you can rent everything you need from this popular dive shop.

-A third option is Sea Dolphin.
+A third company worth contacting is Sea Dolphin.
 Guests staying at the Le Flamboyant Hotel and Resort have access to this dive center, which also offers a daily snorkeling trip.
-They're situated in Baie Nettle, easily reached by taxi South West of central Grand Case.
+They're located in Baie Nettle, easily reached by taxi South West of central Grand Case.

 |Ocean Explorers||Snorkeling Equipment Rental Service||(721) 544-5252||5.1 mi.
 South West of Central Grand Case|